-Is it safe to send my child to treatment?
+Is it safe to send my loved one to treatment?

 Yes, but it depends where.
 There are some quality facilities that have been maintaining infection control standards year-round with or without the Coronavirus threat.
 Being accredited by Joint Commission, Family Center for Recovery has the highest standards to adhere to and we do not take it lightly.

 We are following all CDC guidance and adjust our policies daily to reflect the professional opinions of the world’s best Doctors.

 Should I wait to send my loved one to treatment during this Coronavirus pandemic?

 No. Please do not wait to get your loved one the help they need due to Coronavirus concerns.
 Mental health and substance use disorders cause more deaths than the Coronavirus, and this pandemic can actually cause these psychiatric disorders to worsen.

 How do I know if a mental health facility is safe during this time?

 Look at their licenses and call them to ask the tough questions.
 If they cannot give you reliable answers, don’t go there.
 If they can give you information, especially in writing, then you should feel more comfortable and make a decision based on the information they’ve given you.
 Make sure they have Joint Commission Accreditation and the Agency for Healthcare Administration license, at the very least.
 This requires even more stringent infection control standards.